johnedstone/raspberry-pico-adafruit-bme-sensor-blues-wireless/README.md

 #### Note on power
 * For development, both the MCU and the Notecarrier are USB powered to the same computer
+    * Usually, it's best to plug the notecarrier into your computer first, then the MCU, as the notecarrier will power both.
+The MCU plugged in is just to get to the code (Thonny).
+      Plugging the MCU in first, then the notecarrier, means that the MCU will power on, but fail, in some cases, to see the I2C devices plugged into the notecarrier, as it sometimes doesn't power the notecarrier alone, _mystery_ here.
 * In production, only the Notecarrier is powered, and the MCU receives power from the Notecarrier
 * The LiPo ([example](https://www.adafruit.com/product/2011)), connected to the Notecarrier, is optional